Melatonin

 • Caffeine: Avoid products with caffeine in them as caffeine can affect how melatonin works.

 • Smoking: Tobacco smoking affects melatonin levels.
-If you smoke, your doctor can advise you on what dose of melatonin is best for you.
+If you smoke, your healthcare provider can advise you on the best dose of melatonin.

 • Effects on driving: Avoid driving after taking melatonin.

-• Interaction with other medicines: Melatonin can interact with other medicines, herbal supplements and rongoā Māori so check with your doctor or pharmacist before starting melatonin or before starting any new products.
-This is especially important if you are taking other medicines that can cause drowsiness or if you are taking warfarin (as it may alter the INR).
+• Interaction with other medicines: Melatonin can interact with other medicines, herbal supplements and rongoā Māori so check with your healthcare provider or pharmacist before starting melatonin or before starting any new products.
+This is especially important if you are taking other medicines that can cause drowsiness or if you are taking warfarin (as it may alter the INR) or any medicines containing oestrogen.

 Like all medicines, melatonin can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.